Of Time and Eternity

 I. Our temporality: measured in shortened days (23 & 24a)

 II.
 God’s eternality: measured in unending years (24b & 28)

-When frustrated with the brevity of our lives, we can rest in knowing that God has destined us to dwell with him forever.
+When frustrated with the brevity of our lives, we can take comfort in knowing that God has destined us to dwell with him forever.

 This psalm embodies one of the basic principles of the universe that, left on its own, every organized system tends to move from a state of order to a state of disorder (vs. 26).
 We see this principle at work when we fill a glass with ice (high order) only to find the ice melted an hour later (greater disorder), and that glass empty a few days later because the water has all evaporated into vapor (even greater disorder).
 We see it when, after straightening up our bedrooms, making our beds, and cleaning up (higher order), we find, a day or two later, that everything has returned to its normal state of disarray (lower order) and needs to be straightened and cleaned all over again.
 This fundamental principle called “entropy” reflects the truth that complex, ordered arrangements tend to become more disordered with time.
 There is an irreversible downward trend at work throughout the universe at every level, both micro and macro.
 In essence, everything is gradually and inevitably unwinding and “wearing out like a garment.”

 Although the entire creation is slowly falling into a state of disorder, the creator remains above this process.
 Our God never changes.
 He never grows weary, nor ages with time.
 He is the same yesterday, today, and forever (Heb.
 13:8).
 Those who are his will one day be transferred from this earthly realm of time and decay into his eternal presence.
 In our resurrection bodies, we will dwell with our timeless God in a place where the principle of entropy will no longer dominate our lives.
 While we can hardly imagine what this will be like, it will definitely mean indescribable freedom and joy.